 A respirator can also be classified as either a negative pressure or positive pressure respirator.
 A negative pressure respirator has a lower (or "negative") pressure inside the facepiece than outside during inhalation.
 If the facepiece does not fit tightly or there if there is a leak, contaminated air will be sucked into the facepiece when you inhale.
-On the other hand, a positive pressure respirator maintains a higher (or "positive")
+On the other hand, a positive pressure respirator maintains a higher (or "positive") pressure inside the facepiece than outside throughout the breathing cycle.
+The pressure inside the facepiece than outside throughout the breathing cycle.

-Example of regulator

-pressure inside the facepiece than outside throughout the breathing cycle.
 The higher pressure inside the facepiece forces air out and reduces the chance of contaminated air getting in.
 For this reason positive pressure respirators are more protective.
 Air pressure in the facepiece is controlled by a regulator.